Electric Vehicles

 The factors driving the adoption of electric vehicles among fleets fall under two major categories — external factors and internal motivations.

-As for the internal motivations that could stimulate the adoption of electric trucks among fleets in the coming years, fleet managers need to be able to present a strong business case based on the following:
+There are several internal motivations that could stimulate the adoption of electric trucks among fleets in the coming years, fleet managers need to be able to present a strong business case based on the following:

 While there are fleet companies that are showing a growing consciousness about their impact on the environment, the adoption of electric vehicles in this sector would speed up knowing how the switch would affect their bottom line.
 As explained by Gio Sordoni, COO and co-founder of Thor Trucks, “We don’t expect anyone to buy electric trucks because they’re worried about the environment or because they want to be nice.
 The beauty of these trucks is that fleets will be making the decision to deploy them based on bottom-line dollars and cents.
 There is a strong economic argument for the use of battery-electric trucks today.”

-In addition to the money saved from reduced energy consumption, fleets can also cut down on maintenance expenses.
+In addition to the money saved from reduced energy consumption, fleets can also cut down on their maintenance expenses.
 Fleets with electric vehicles don’t need to worry about spending on the following, just to name a few:

 Everything considered, it seems like fleets are moving toward an electric-powered future.
 Now the question is, how is this going to affect fleet management?